Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 	<img src="./assets/img/clue3-level6.jpg" alt="Level 6">
 </div>

-When this page came up there wasn't anything else except for the [image](http://venicodivici.co/images/img.png) and a quick inspection of the tweet button shows
+When this page came up, there wasn't anything else except for the [image](http://venicodivici.co/images/img.png) and a quick inspection of the tweet button shows

 	...
 	Status: There is only an image?
 [Game 3 -> Clue 3 -> Level 6] ...

-So I thought there must be something inside the image, and started looking for steganography tools and while I was reading this [article](https://infosecwriteups.com/beginners-ctf-guide-finding-hidden-data-in-images-e3be9e34ae0d) I stumbled upon **`binwalk`**, which helps in identifying if files are embedded inside other files in our case an image.
-Fortunately the tool came with my linux distribution, so I didn't have to install it
+So I thought there must be something inside the image, and started looking for steganography tools and while I was reading this [article](https://infosecwriteups.com/beginners-ctf-guide-finding-hidden-data-in-images-e3be9e34ae0d) I stumbled upon **`binwalk`**, which helps in identifying if files are embedded inside other files, in our case an image.
+Fortunately, the tool came with my Linux distribution, so I didn't have to install it

 ```sh
 $ binwalk img.png